tobamaestro/typescript-webpack-tutorial/README.md

 How it works:

-`Write TypeScript code in /src`
+1) `Write TypeScript code in /src`

-`Webpack takes .ts files and compiles them into a single JS bundle in /public`
+2) `Webpack takes .ts files and compiles them into a single JS bundle`

-How it does that -> webpack.config.js
+    How it knows to do that? -> webpack.config.js

-`index.html loads the JS bundle`
+3) `index.html loads the JS bundle`

+How to run:

+        npm run build
+        npm run serve